Image from Canva

 If you’ve found the perfect home and opened communication with the advertiser, then the next step will be to submit a rental application.

-Having this documentation on hand will communicate how serious you are about the rental property and might even give you the edge over other potential tenants.
-Just be sure to protect yourself by blacking out any personal information such as a social security number.
+Keeping this documentation on hand communicates how serious you are about the rental property and might even give you the edge over other potential tenants.

 5. Know Your Credit Score

-You aren’t likely to improve your overall credit score on a moment’s notice, but viewing a credit report will allow you to see if there are any erroneous or outdated marks on your credit report.
+It’s uncommon to improve your overall credit score at a moment’s notice, but viewing a credit report allows you to see if there are any erroneous or outdated marks on your credit report.
 You might be able to resolve any issues or, at the very least, address the matter with your landlord.

 6. Be Upfront and Honest

 Be forthcoming about marks on your credit, bad references, or experiences with previous landlords.
-Your honesty will establish trust and make for a better landlord/tenant relationship over time.
-It’s far worse for you if your landlord to discovers these shortcomings on their own and doesn’t give you the opportunity to explain.
+Honesty establishes trust and makes for a better landlord/tenant relationship over time.
+The alternative is that your potential landlord discovers these shortcomings on their own and doesn’t give you the opportunity to explain, which is far worse.